Insufficient Sleep Strongly Predicts Reduced Long-Term Well-Being

 Q: Is sleep really as important as diet or exercise?

 A: Yes.
-In the large county-level analysis highlighted here, insufficient sleep ranked just behind smoking as a predictor of reduced life expectancy.
-It showed a stronger association with shorter lifespan than physical inactivity, obesity, diabetes, or diet quality.
+In the large county-level analysis highlighted here, insufficient sleep ranked among the strongest predictors of reduced long-term well-being.
+It showed a stronger association with health outcomes than physical inactivity, dietary patterns, or other commonly tracked lifestyle factors.

 Q: Does improving sleep still matter if I already eat well and exercise?

-A: The data shows that sleep remains a strong predictor of life expectancy even in communities where other health behaviors are accounted for.
+A: The data shows that sleep remains a strong predictor of long-term health even in communities where other health behaviors are accounted for.
 This means good nutrition and exercise don’t offset the damage caused by chronic sleep loss.

 Q: What is the most effective place to start if my sleep is poor?